Dynmi/Dynmi.github.io/about.md

 ---

 ## Brief Introduction
-- Haris Wang is a last-year undergraduate in Sichuan University now.
+- Haris Wang is a final year student of computer science in Sichuan University.
 He focus on machine learning algorithm research and related applications.
 - Feel free to contact [dynmi@foxmail.com](dynmi@foxmail.com)